 How loud should music be so jokes and captions stay clear?

-Keep the bed about 6–9 dB under voices and FX, avoid sharp cymbals, and leave a tiny pocket of quiet
+Keep the bed about 6–9 dB under voices and FX.
+Avoid sharp cymbals, and leave a tiny pocket of quiet

-before the punchline so laughs read cleanly.
+before the punchline so the laugh reads cleanly.

 What tempos fit prank setups, quick cuts, and reaction edits?

-Reaction pieces feel natural around 95–105 BPM with a steady pulse for easy cuts.
+Reactions often work around 95–105 BPM with a steady pulse for easy cuts.

 Is instrumental better than a full song for comedy bits?

 Instrumental beds are easiest under dialogue.
-A short song-style hook helps intros or end cards;
+A short song-style hook helps intros or end cards.

 How do I time music hits to gags without custom scoring?

-Place cuts on downbeats, add a quick rise into the reveal, and use button endings for tags.
+Cut on downbeats, add a quick rise into the reveal, and use button endings for tags.

 Building around clear bar lines keeps movement tidy.

-What instruments give a playful feel without sounding childish?
+What instruments feel playful without sounding childish?

 while staying clean under narration.